epeld/pl-chess/README.md

 This can be useful if we later decide to create a GUI frontend, in which case we should simplify the output for easier parsing.

-## Auto-generated Test Cases
+## CLI Help Command

-The CLI should get a command for converting the current state into a test case that can later be fixed.
-This allows for quicker bug fix progress as well as being a really cool feature.
+Each command should get some documentation

 ## GUI